 You May Also Like: 7 Woven Pendant Light Designs & Beautiful Styling Tips

-5. Let Your Creativity Shine Through an Accent Wall
+5. Let Your Personality Shine Through an Accent Wall

 6. Liven it Up with Moroccan Tiles

-Read more: Moroccan Tiles for Bathroom: Stunning Designs and Layout
+Read more: Moroccan Tiles for Bathroom: A Stunning World of Style

 7. Play with Patterns for a Bold Look

-If patterns draw you in, Eva Sonaike’s collection will be your haven.
+If patterns draw you in, you will love Eva Sonaike’s collection.

 8. Store Seamlessly in Beautiful Baskets

-Storage shouldn’t be something you hide.
-Baskets woven from natural grasses, reeds, or dyed fibers solve practical problems while adding texture and authenticity to your space.
-They come in sizes for everything—blankets, magazines, plants, whatever needs containing.
+Baskets woven from natural grasses, reeds, or dyed fibers solve your clutter problems while adding serious texture to your space.
+They come in every size imaginable for blankets, magazines, plants, random stuff that doesn’t have a home.

 9. Showcase Iconic Artistry with African Wall Baskets

-There’s something about the three-dimensional quality, the shadows they cast, the texture of the woven materials.
-These aren’t paintings hanging on your wall—they’re sculptural pieces that change how light moves through a room.
-Somehow these humble woven objects become hypnotizing when given the right placement.
+There’s something hypnotic about them.
+The three-dimensional quality.
+The shadows they cast depending on the light.
+The incredible texture of the woven materials.
+These sculptural pieces actively change how light moves through your room.

 Check out our 11 Top Brands for Stunning African Wall Baskets to find the perfect piece.